Gilles Simon: 2018: Two ATP singles titles & first doubles final

-In the opening week of the 2018 ATP World Tour, Simon won his 13th career ATP World Tour singles title and his first since the 2015 Open 13 in Marseille by defeating each of the top 3 seeds in the ATP World Tour 250 series tournament in Pune, India; he beat defending champion and third seed Roberto Bautista Agut in the second round, top seed Marin Čilić (ranked world No. 6 in the ATP singles rankings) in the semi-finals and Kevin Anderson in the final.
+In the opening week of the 2018 ATP World Tour, Simon won his 13th career ATP World Tour singles title and his first since the 2015 Open 13 in Marseille by defeating each of the top 3 seeds in the ATP World Tour 250 series tournament in Pune, India; he beat defending champion and third seed Roberto Bautista Agut in the second round, top seed Marin Čilić (ranked world No. 6) in the semifinals and Kevin Anderson in the final.
 Simon also reached his first career ATP World Tour doubles final in Pune; he and his French partner Pierre-Hugues Herbert lost in the doubles final to Robin Haase and Matwé Middelkoop.
-On 8 January (the first Monday after the end of the Pune tournament), Simon's ATP singles ranking and ATP doubles ranking improved from world no. 89 (7 days earlier) to no. 57 and from world no. 824 (7 days earlier) to no. 300 respectively.
-Simon lost his first round match against Jared Donaldson in straight sets in his next tournament, at the Sydney International.
-At the Australian Open, he was forced to retire from his second round match when he was trailing 2–6, 0–3 against the no. 10 seed Pablo Carreño Busta because of an injury to his left thigh muscles that he had sustained the week before in Sydney.
+On 8 January (the first Monday after the end of the Pune tournament), Simon's ATP singles ranking and ATP doubles ranking improved from world No. 89 (7 days earlier) to No. 57 and from world No. 824 (7 days earlier) to No. 300, respectively.
+Simon lost his first-round match against Jared Donaldson in straight sets in his next tournament, at the Sydney International.
+At the Australian Open, he was forced to retire from his second-round match when he was trailing 2–6, 0–3 against the tenth seed Pablo Carreño Busta because of an injury to his left thigh muscles that he had sustained the week before in Sydney.

-In the final of the Lyon Open against Dominic Thiem, Simon won the first set 6–3 and failed to convert a break point while leading 4–2 in the second set; that was the turning point of the match and Thiem recovered to defeat Simon 3–6, 7–6(7–2), 6–1.
+In the final of the Lyon Open against Dominic Thiem, Simon won the first set 6–3 and failed to convert a break point while leading 4–2 in the second set; that was the turning point of the match and Thiem recovered to defeat Simon 3–6, 7–6(2), 6–1.

 Simon won his 14th ATP Tour singles title of his career in Metz, defeating Matthias Bachinger in the final.